OB marker: Other related restriction on speech

 While OB Marker usually refers to the restriction on political discourse, there are other forms of restriction on speech in Singapore.

 Race and religion

 Under the Singapore Sedition Act, topics known to be permanently out of bounds are comments that might produce ill-will and hostility between different races and religious groups.
 This applies to the Internet as well, where 3 people were arrested and charged under the Sedition Act for posting racist comments on the Internet, and two subsequently sentenced to imprisonment in September 2005.

 At Singapore's Speakers' Corner, the rules state that:

 Homosexuality

 Homosexuality has long been a taboo subject in Singapore.
 For example, in 2005, an overseas-located gay website was banned by the Media Development Authority.
 However, in 2007, the proposal to repeal sections 377 and 377A of the Penal Code received a very public airing.
 This led to a local journalist, Sumiko Tan, suggesting that the OB markers have been redefined.
+Section 377 was eventually repealed in 2023.